Laverstoke Park Farm

 Laverstoke Park Farm is a farm near Overton, Hampshire, England, owned by 1979 Formula One World Champion, Jody Scheckter.

 Background

 The farm is 2500 acre in size and follows biodynamic principles.
 It has cows, sheep and notably water buffalo along with an on-site abattoir (currently closed).
 The farm is also involved in research with the Soil Association.

 Products

 Laverstoke Park Farm has won a number of awards for its products.
 It sells meat and buffalo dairy products through the Waitrose supermarket chain and the Ocado online supermarket.
-The company also supplies buffalo to the Gourmet Burger Kitchen chain of restaurants for use in some hamburgers.
+The company also supplies buffalo to the Gourmet Burger Kitchen chain.

 Events

 In 2016 the Universal Cookery and Food Festival was held at Laverstoke Park Farm, as well as since 2012 every August they host CarFest South.